rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 1.2 - Locate your site's motus receiver deployment ID.

 To locate all of your desired receiver's deployment IDs: Go to motus.org
+- Sign in to yur Motus.org account
-- Click "Explore Data" on the tab "Explore Data"
+- Click "Explore Data"  on the Motus Dashboard.
-- Find the link for "Project, Receiver and Tag Exploration".
-- That takes you to a list of all Motus projects.
-- Find your project on the list (hint use the "Filter" textbox to enter your projectID if you know it, or your project name)
-- Select your project (click on the link) that takes you to a description of your project.
+- Click on the "Stations" tab which will load a list of all stations
-- Look for the item named "Receivers" and click the link next to it saying ""(Table)".
-- That should take you to the "Active Receiver Deployments" for your project.
-- Locate the ID# for your ***currently active*** receiver deployment for the station you want to monitor.
-This should be the ID# displayed in the table on this page.
+- Type your Station Name into the "Search Stations" box to filter the list.
+- Look for the "**Last configured**" line, it should have a (Deployment #nnnnnn).
+That is your deployment ID.
   ( *NOTE: in Motus terminology, a Project may have multiple Receivers.
 A Reciever may have multiple RecieverDeployments - we are looking for the currently active **ReceiverDeploymentID**)*

 **TIP:** If you want your kiosk to display detections from multiple receivers, simply make a list of the all of the active ReceiverDeploymentIDs and names to use in the next step.